-In response to the rapid shifts in US policy and the acceleration towards a world defined by zones of influence rather than globalised trade, we believe there will be a number of opportunities from sectors we have not necessarily been attracted to in the past as governments, corporates, and investors adjust.
-Again, we write more on these potential opportunities within our insights newsletter.
+In response to the rapid shifts in US policy and the acceleration towards a world defined by zones of influence rather than globalised trade, we believe there will be a number of opportunities from sectors we have not necessarily been attracted to in the past as Governments, corporates, and investors adjust.
+We write more on these potential opportunities within our Global Insights Newsletter.

 As a case in point, on the back of Trump's comprehensive deregulation agenda, we looked towards investment banks that are likely to benefit from looser lending regulations and increased M&A deals that they can advise on.
 We stepped tentatively into this sector with the purchase of JP Morgan, the biggest, most conservative, most diverse, and best run bank in America.
 We had owned Visa, the payment network provider, for a number of years already.
-Collectively these holdings outperformed the broader financials sector but our substantial underweight meant the contribution to the overall portfolio was less material.
+Collectively these holdings outperformed the broader Financials sector but our substantial underweight meant the contribution to the overall portfolio was less material.

 Finally, we initiated two positions in German utility companies RWE and E.ON.
-Both are relatively defensive companies which would offset some of the risk elsewhere in the portfolio, although this was not the primary reason for buying them.
-We discuss RWE and the opportunity set in our Stock in Focus section of our insights.
+Utilities.
+Both are relatively defensive companies which would offset some of the risk elsewhere in the portfolio, although this was not the primary reason of buying them.
+We discuss RWE and the opportunity set in our Stock in Focus section of Global Blue Chip Insights.